Do I pay stamp duty to transfer my property on a divorce or separation?

 SDLT planning on a divorce or separation

 It is very important to study the stamp duty rules for divorce and separation carefully and get the timing right.
-For example, Bob and Diane got divorced in September 2020 and Bob (who did not own any other residential property) was required by the court order to transfer his share of the matrimonial home to Diane.
-Bob made the transfer of his share to Diane in October 2020 and the transfer was exempt from stamp duty on divorce.
-As Bob no longer owned a dwelling, he could then purchase another dwelling without having to pay the 3% additional rates of stamp duty.
+For example, Bob and Diane got divorced in September 2020, and Bob (who did not own any other residential property) was required by the court order to transfer his share of the matrimonial home to Diane.
+Bob made the transfer of his share to Diane in October 2020, and the transfer was exempt from stamp duty on divorce.
+As Bob no longer owned a dwelling, he could then purchase another dwelling without having to pay the additional 3% rate of stamp duty.

-If Bob had also owned other residential property at the time that he was keeping such as a buy to let flat, then he could also avoid the 3% surcharge if he qualifies for the exemption for replacing his only or main residence.
-In order to qualify for the main residence replacement exception from the 3% additional rates he needs to buy his new main residence no more than 3 years after the earlier of the date of his transfer to Diane in October 2020 and the date he actually moved out of their family home.
+If Bob had also owned other residential property at the time that he was keeping, such as a buy-to-let flat, then he could also avoid the 3% surcharge if he qualified for the exemption for replacing his only or main residence.
+In order to qualify for the main residence replacement exception from the 3% additional rates, he needs to buy his new main residence no more than 3 years after the date of his transfer to Diane in October 2020 and the date he actually moved out of their family home.
 If Bob moved out of the matrimonial home in December 2016, then he is too late to qualify for the main residence replacement exemption and will have to pay the 3% surcharge on his new residence.

-If you or your clients are facing a divorce or separation contact Patrick Cannon to ensure that the stamp duty exemptions on a divorce, separation or dissolution of a civil partnership are fully taken into account and any relief is claimed.
+If you or your clients are facing a divorce or separation, contact Patrick Cannon to ensure that the stamp duty exemptions on divorce, separation or dissolution of a civil partnership are fully taken into account, and any relief is claimed.
 Patrick can also advise on the Capital Gains Tax consequences at the same time.

 Frequently Asked Questions